cincuranet/blog/_posts/2011-08-14-232489-size-of-application-in-old-days-and-now.md

 ---
+title: |
-title: "Size of application in old days and now..."
+  Size of application in old days and now...
 date: 2011-08-14T04:15:24Z
 tags:
   - Programming in general